elastic/elastic-integration-corpus-generator-tool/docs/usage.md

 # Generate schema-b data from a template

 To do this, use the `generate-with-template` command.
-This command targets a specific template within the `assets/templates` folder.
+This command targets a specific template, fields definition and fields generation configuration.

+A body of templates, fields definition and fields generation configuration are already available in the `assets/templates` folder.
+You can rely on them or write your own ones.
+Please consider opening a PR adding your custom templates, fields definition and fields configuration to the existing body, if they belong to an integration, so that we can enrich the catalogue for everyone. within the `assets/templates` folder.

-You can pass a local Fields configuration file.
+You can pass a local Fields generation configuration file.

 `go run main.go generate-with-template <template-path> <fields-definition-path> --tot-size <quantity>`